 We should all have an aunt like Maeve (Emma Mackey).
 She’s so much more than the badass with a heart of gold – she’s a kind person who recognises kindness in others, regardless of the package they appear to come in, and regardless of whether they yet understand that about themselves.

 Otis (Asa Butterfield) and Eric (Ncuti Gatwa) are friendship goals.
 Eric’s family all ultimately display acceptance goals.
-Aimee (Aimee Lou Wood) hasn’t a malicious bone in her body, and it doesn’t take long to recognise what Maeve already sees in her.
+Aimee, who may be the standout character (and Aimee Lou Wood the MVP of the show’s ensemble), hasn’t a malicious bone in her body, and it doesn’t take long to recognise what Maeve already sees in her.
 In fact, almost all the kids have ultimately wonderful qualities – and the ones who don’t are perhaps the only relatably, recognizably adolescent characters in a show set in high school.